mdeguzis/SteamOS-Tools/cfgs/web-cfgs/skel/readme.md

 # Default user config folder

 The folder "Default" is fairly standard.
-The only option changed from a default set of options, is the option to keep Chrome open when it is killed/stopped.
-Since the only way for now to close Chrome is to hit the Guide/Center button on the controller and quit (CTRL+W for keyboards), we have to uncheck this option to avoid the "Chrome shutdown unexpectedly" message.
+It merely uncludes some defaults for the script to work with, as well as set's default zoom levels.